rogerhyam/wfo-backbone-management/green_book/README.md

 ### Side box: Taxon Concept Model
 If you are familiar with the Taxon Concept models that were proposed at the turn of the century and the subsequent Taxon Concept Schema TDWG standard this approach will be familiar to you.
-From one perspective Rhakhis is NOT a taxon concept based approach as only a single classification is currently modelled and no attempt is made to delimit the taxa, either by listing specimens or with descriptions.
-From another perspective it IS a taxon concept based approach because their is an implied delimitation of the taxa based on the types of the names placed in them as well as those descriptions indexed as WFO content and the periodic, versioned data dumps provide identifiers for taxa in those dumps and relate them to each other.
+From one perspective Rhakhis is __not__ a taxon concept based approach as only a single classification is currently modelled and no attempt is made to delimit the taxa, either by listing specimens or with descriptions.
+From another perspective it __is__ a taxon concept based approach because their is an implied delimitation of the taxa based on the types of the names placed in them as well as the taxonomic references provided.
+The Plant List API takes more of a concept based approach because it stores each copy of the taxonomy that is published and maps between them, on the basis of their names, using "replaces" and "isReplacedBy" assertions.
 The concept based approach can either be embraced or ignored and it makes no difference to building a shared taxonomic backbone.

+## What is a name?

+The common meaning of the word "name" (Oxford English definition)

+> a word or set of words by which a person or thing is known, addressed, or referred to.

+The ICNafp rather unhelpfully uses the word "name" in the definition of the word "name", From the glossary:

+> __name__.
+A name that has been validly published, whether it is legitimate or illegitimate (Art.
+6.3) (see also designation).

+> 6.3.
+In this Code, unless otherwise indicated, the word “name” means a name that has been validly published, whether it is legitimate or illegitimate (see Art.
+12; but see Art.
+14.9 and 14.14).

+> designation.
+[Not defined] – the term used for what appears to be a name but that (1) has not been validly published and hence is not a name in the sense of the Code (Art.
+6.3) or (2) is not to be regarded as a name (Art.
+20.4 and 23.6) (see also type designation).

+This can lead to apparently paradoxical uses of "name" in our community.
+A word or words that are used to refer to a plant are a name-in-common-parlance but may not be a name-in-the-sense-of-the-code.
+They may be a designation under the code.
+More confusing still the code does not say what to call things that we don't know the nomenclatural status of.
+Like Schrödinger's cat, until we know whether a thing is validly published it is neither a name-in-the-sense-of-the-code nor a designation.

+In modelling a global checklist we need to keep track of the name/designation things whether or not they turn out to be names-in-the-sense-of-the-code or cease to be names-in-the-sense-of-the-code.
+We can't research a thing to find out what it is until it is in the database.
+Rhakhis therefore takes a practical working definition of what it means by a name within the system:

+> A name is a object represented by a record in the names table.
+It has a unique internal ID, a prescribed external ID (the WFO ID) and between one and three name part words (see below).

+Whether a name record is created for a name/designation found in literature is a judgement call made by the data editors.
+If two name records are judged to represent the same name/designation then they may be merged but the WFO IDs are never deleted.

 ## WFO IDs and Names
 1. Each name has a single, __prescribed WFO ID__.
 This is the ID that is used to refer to that name whether it occurs as the accepted name of a taxon, a synonym or remains unplaced.
+The WFO ID is of the form wfo-0000615907.
+The lowercase letters "wfo" followed by a hyphen followed by ten digits.
+A regular expression similar to '/^wfo-[0-9]{10}$/' will match a WFO ID (depending on your precise regex implementation).
+These are referred to as ten digit WFO IDs.
 1. Names may have multiple __deduplication WFO IDs__.
 When it is determined that two records represent the same real world name they are combined.
 One ID is chosen as the prescribed ID for the name and the other becomes a deduplication ID.
 Deduplication IDs should not used other than for the purpose of resolving to the prescribed ID.

 ## WFO IDs and Taxa

-FIXME
+With each data release a new set of IDs are created that are of the form wfo-0000615907-2022-12.
+For each name the year and month of the data release are appended.
+A regular expression similar to '/^wfo-[0-9]{10}-[0-9]{10}-[4]{2}$/' will match a versioned WFO ID (depending on your precise regex implementation).
+These are referred to as sixteen digit WFO IDs.

+Ten digit IDs strictly refer to the name but will often be used to refer to the current usage of that name.
+At one time the name may be the accepted name of a taxon at another point the taxonomy may change and it may be a synonym.

+Sixteen digit IDs refer to the usage of a name within a particular taxonomy, be that as a synonym or an accepted name.
+To refer specifically to a taxon it is therefore necessary to cite the sixteen digit ID of the accepted name of that taxon.

+Whether you cite the ten or sixteen digit ID it should still be possible to track how the usage of that name has changed through time.
+Most people will bind their data to the ten digit IDs.

 ## Name Parts